Sandeep-Reddy-18/Sandeep-Reddy-18/README.md

 - Utilized `Pillow` module for image manipulation.
 - Utilized Discord API to enable various moderation functionalities.

+  Some more coming soon...

 ## Gaming Interests 🎮

-🕹️ **Gaming Experience:** Explored various titles from PUBG Mobile (Esport player from 2019) to GTA V, Fall Guys, CS:GO, and more.
+🕹️ **Gaming Experience:** Explored various titles from PUBG Mobile (Esport player from 2019) to Valorant, CS:GO,  GTA V, Fall Guys, and more.
 🎯 **Esports Background:** Previous experience as an esports player in PUBG Mobile.

 ## Career Goals 🚀

-🌟 **Aspiring Software Professional:** Aiming for a prominent position in the software industry through continuous learning and innovation.
+🌟 **Aspiring Software Professional:** Aiming for a prominent position in the software industry through continuous learning.
 🏢 **Entrepreneurial Vision:** Dreaming of owning and operating a successful tech-oriented business.

 ## Get in Touch 🌐